Lawrence, Jaguars continue playoff push, outclass Jets 19-3

 The Jets had just 66 yards of offense in the first half and three first downs.
 While boos rained down throughout the first half, the poncho-clad crowd really let New York — and Wilson — have it when he was intercepted by Devin Lloyd on a Hail Mary just before halftime.

-After Patterson added a 41-yarder midway through the third quarter, Wilson was booed again when he jogged onto the field with the offense.
-But then, the Jets instead put Streveler in at quarterback — and the fans went wild.
+After Patterson added a 41-yarder midway through the third quarter to make it 16-3, Wilson was booed again when he jogged onto the field with the offense.
+But then, the Jets put Streveler in at quarterback on their next possession — and the fans went wild.
 And New York’s offense finally found a short-lived spark.

 There were cheers after his 30-yard duck of a throw that C.J.
 Uzomah caught for a first down.
 The crowd loved Streveler’s consecutive runs of 14, 10 and 8 yards before he was stopped for a 2-yard loss.
 On fourth-and-4, Streveler completed a 4-yard pass to Garrett Wilson and he led the Jets to the Jaguars 13.